ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 -  Your app is not able to reach the server
 -  You have enabled SSL but the certificate is invalid
 -  Your configuration is incorrect (either in ``zmeventnotification.ini`` or ``objectconfig.ini``)
+-  You did not upgrade correctly (i.e. you updated hooks, but not the ES or vice-versa)

 Here is how to debug and report: